bruxodasilva/personal-page/content/about/_index.md

 <!-- <img src="/img/me.png" style="height: 100px; width:100px; border-radius:50%;"/> -->

-I have more than 10 years of experience in technology, product, and engineering management with solid know‐how in adopting software methodologies, agility, and innovation.
-Capable of transforming business needs from C‐Level, Investors, and Customers, into technical products.
+I have more than 12 years of industry experience in technology, product, and engineering management with solid know-how in adopting software methodologies, agility, and innovation.
+As a tech entrepreneur, I am capable of transforming business needs from C-Level, Investors, and Customers, into technical products.
+I have founded two startups, one of which was sold to an industry leader.

-I have management and hands‐on experience with various areas and technologies: network protocols, system design, distributed systems, cloud, and mobile.
-Also, I possess unique knowledge of network coding techniques.
-Additionally, I love to build ground‐breaking solutions from scratch, with focus on performance and scalability.
-Led cross‐functional teams towards concrete objectives, focused on delivery, especially under con‐ ditions of uncertainty.
-I’m always interested in embracing new challenges in complex environments involving different stakeholders.
-Results‐oriented, creative, hands‐on, and able to make decisions.
+I have management and hands-on experience with various areas and technologies: network protocols, system design, distributed systems, cloud, and mobile.
+Additionally, I possess unique knowledge of network coding techniques.
+I love to build ground-breaking solutions from scratch, with a focus on performance and scalability.
+I led cross-functional teams towards concrete objectives, focused on delivery with quality, especially under conditions of uncertainty.
+I am always interested in embracing new challenges in complex environments, involving different stakeholders.
+I am results-oriented, creative, hands-on, and a decision-maker by nature.

-I love technology, problem‐solving is in my heart and aviation is my passion.
+I love technology, problem-solving is in my heart and aviation is my passion.
 I am always eager to learn new things.

 Want to know a bit more about me?
 Here is my [CV](/content/Diogo_Ferreira_CV.pdf).